Ethiopia: A catastrophe in the making | DW | 03.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Thousands of people have died, around 2 million have been displaced, more than 5 million rely on emergency food aid and 400 million are at risk of starvation.
+Thousands of people have died, around 2 million have been displaced, more than 5 million rely on emergency food aid and 400,000 are at risk of starvation.
 But violence in Ethiopia is growing beyond Tigray province.

 In Ethiopia's Tigray province, a lack of medical supplies, frequent power cuts and a severe fuel scarcity — not to mention a cash shortage due to closed banks, and growing unemployment after factories were shut down or looted — is making life increasingly difficult for the population, according to the International Committee of the Red Cross (ICRC).

-Note: Correction: An earlier version of this article said that 400 million people were at risk of starvation.
-There are 400,000 people at risk of starvation, not 400 million.
-The error has been corrected.